chestercodes/chester.codes/content/posts/027-2019-12-10-automating-dotnet-versioning-2-process/post.md

 - New version number is calculated from magnitude plus current version number

-Conventional commits and the `synver` tool give us the tools we need to create the workflow described above.

 ## Implementation

-An implementation of the process can be seen in the [AutoSemVerLib](https://github.com/chestercodes/AutoSemVerLib) github repository.
+The above steps can be implemented as part of a CI process using scripts that are located in the library repository.
+An example of this can be seen in the [AutoSemVerLib](https://github.com/chestercodes/AutoSemVerLib) github repository.
 The library contains the following powershell scripts:

 - `versioning/AutoSemVer.ps1` - Contains generic functions to call `synver` and calculate version magnitude differences.
 Can be treated like a re-usable module.
 The script is configured with environment variables:
 - - `TAG_VERSION_REGEX` - Regex that defines version format in git tags.